Farming Status and Plans

 Will this farmer's operation qualify an eligible landowner for an Agricultural Assessment?Maybe

 During the 2017 season I worked at Athena's Harvest Farm in Tennesse.
 The farm was in its second season and it was their first year having interns so I was able to observe and get involved in the creation of their farm systems.
-When I arrived they were growing on one acre, an area which doubled while I was there.
-They grew vegetables and had fruit trees planted for future produciton.
-They marketed their produce through a small CSA and farmer's markets in Nashville and Leiper's Fork.
-There I learned a lot about farming intensively on a small scale - the kind of farming I would like to do in the future.
+When I arrived they were growing on half an acre, an area which doubled while I was there.
+They grew vegetables and had fruit trees planted for future produciton, marketing their produce through a small CSA and farmer's markets in Nashville and Leiper's Fork.
+Working there, I learned a lot about farming intensively on a small scale - the kind of farming I would like to do in the future.

 For the 2018 season I worked at Waterpenny Farm in Virginia.
 This farm was much larger and more established, having ten acres under production and entering their 19th year of farming.
 In addition to growing vegetables, this farm had about 200 chickens for egg production and grew a small amount of flowers as well.
 They sold their produce through a CSA and farmer's markets in the suburbs of Washington DC.
 While the scale was somewhat larger than what I envision for myself, it was a great experience working on a farm that has been successful for almost two decades and learning all the methods and systems they've developed over that time.